Cat5e vs. Cat6: What's the Difference?

 Cat5e is fine for most, but Cat6 is still better

-Whether you're setting up a home network, replacing old cables, or looking to enhance your workplace LAN, Cat6 cables offer more.
+Whether you’re setting up a home network, replacing old cables, or looking to enhance your workplace LAN, Cat6 cables offer more.
 They can support faster data transfers, are typically more durable, and offer better options for insulation against crosstalk and internal noise.
-The Cat5e vs. Cat6 debate is one that's easily won by Cat6 if you focus entirely on features and performance – though you’ll need to remember to keep your Ethernet cable runs shorter than 55m if you want to truly take advantage of the benefits of Cat 6 bandwidth.
+Investing in a quality cable like Cat6 can future-proof your network and ensure reliable performance.
+The Cat5e vs. Cat6 debate is one that’s easily won by Cat6 if you focus entirely on features and performance – though you’ll need to remember to keep your Ethernet cable runs shorter than 55m if you want to truly take advantage of the benefits of Cat 6 bandwidth.

 That said, not all networks can support the higher speed of Cat6 cables.
 If your devices don’t support 10Gb networking, or if your network switches don’t support 10Gbps Ethernet, using a Cat 6 cable won’t be any faster than Cat5e.
 So, if you’re considering switching your Ethernet cabling from Cat 5e to Cat 6, or you’re building a new network with Cat 6 cabling, make sure all of the other hardware can also meet the necessary requirements.